 11. Defective Sump Pump

-While this is one of the least common causes of a sump pump failure, occasionally it might happen that a new sump pump is defective and it fails immediately or shortly after installation.
+While this is one of the least common causes of a sump pump failure, occasionally it might happen that a new sump pump is defective and fails immediately or shortly after installation.

 Common Signs of Sump Pump Problems